 Includes 8 subsections that support an outcome where people participate in the development of their pathway to wellbeing, and receive timely assessment, followed by services that are planned, coordinated, and delivered in a manner that is tailored to their needs.

-Some subsections applicable to this service partially attained and of low risk

-On entry to the service information is provided to residents and their whanau and consultation occurs regarding entry criteria and service provision.
-Information is provided in accessible formats as required for example in te reo Māori.
+Some subsections applicable to this service partially attained and of medium or high risk and/or unattained and of low risk On entry to the service information is provided to residents and their whanau and consultation occurs regarding entry criteria and service provision.
+Information is provided in accessible formats as required.

-Registered nurses assess residents on admission with input from the resident and/or family/whānau.
+Registered nurses assess residents on admission.
 The initial care plan guides care and service provision during the first three weeks after the resident's admission.